countable-web/open-source-corporation/MISSION.md

 These are the reasons for the Company to exist.
 The mission statement also says a lot by what's left out, and that's what makes it useful.
 It helps us get on the same page regarding what we care about so we can work towards the same things and helps new clients and colleagues decide if we're a good fit.
 We should refer to these items to justify other work, and review them at least quarterly.

  1. Develop mutually rewarding relationships with clients where we contribute to their successful business outcomes in order to earn our billables and future contracts.
+Understand the client's business in order to improve technology choices. [gr]
  2. Re-imagine standard ways companies engage with web technology work, creating a system for web technology contract work that's more transparent, efficient, and effective for all parties involved.
 How can we change the way we work in order to produce the most value for clients?
  3. Become the number one hosted platform "app store" for "front end embeddable / 3rd party" web technologies.
 The closest existing thing is like Google Tag Manager.
 Wordpress plugins are an adjacent but not direct competitior.
  4. Become a workplace that independent-minded, creative, tasteful knowledge workers prefer.
 By tasteful, we mean people who have opinions about why things should be done a certain way, and who try to see potential and continuously improve towards that.